CharlotteOS-Deprecated/Catalyst/README.md

 # Catalyst
-Catalyst is the kernel of CharlotteOS.
+Catalyst was going to be the kernel of CharlotteOS.
 It is written in portable C23 and assembly language.

 ## Status

-Catalyst is in the early stages of development initially targeting x86-64 based PC, server, and embedded hardware platforms.
+Catalyst has been fully superceded as the kernel of CharlotteOS by Charlotte Core which has been written from the ground up in Rust and Assembly language.

+This repository exists solely for record keeping purposes at this point.

 ## Design